Learn about the Prana Mudra (hand) in yogic terms. It is a hand gesture known as a powerful tool for meditation.

 What is Prana Mudra?
 Its Meaning, References, and Mythology

 Prana, or life force, is an English term for vital energy.
 This Mudra assists in harnessing subtle vital energy and increasing one’s vitality.

 Prana, our only source of vitality, is also known as the life-force.
 It is a simple gesture to invoke this vital energy, is a hand gesture that combines energy from the little and ring fingers with the fire energy of the thumb.

 This Mudra can be very helpful if you feel low energy or excessive yawning.
-It will also reduce your productivity during work hours.
+It will Reduce your Stress and Fatigue and Increase your productivity during work hours.

 Prana can be activated by holding your fingers in the Prana Mudra position.
 Prana will begin to flow smoothly, and your body will feel instantly energetic.

 For a healthy body, it is important to have a balanced mix of five elements.
 This mudra combines water, earth, and fire to activate pranic shakti.